pschaus/book_lepl1402/source/part4.rst

 To compute the total area of all shapes in an array, we can create a static method that takes an array of Shape objects as its parameter.
-This method will iterate on it, invoking the `calculateArea()` method on each Shape object, and accumulate the total area.
+This method will iterate on it, invoking the ``calculateArea()`` method on each Shape object, and accumulate the total area.
-This static method remains valid even if you introduce later a new shape in your libary.
+This static method remains valid even if you introduce later a new shape in your library.

 ..  code-block:: java
     :caption: Shape Utils